TheGraphAcademy/Graph-Academy-Hub/README.md

-# Welcome to The Graph
+# Welcome to The Graph Hub

 **The Graph Hub is a free, open-source and community-driven knowledge base and documentation initiative on** [**The Graph Protocol**](https://thegraph.com) **kickstarted by The Graph Academy.**